 How We Make Better Decisions: Using the “Choose by Advantage” Method at Anderson Porter Design

-At Anderson Porter Design, we believe that great architecture isn’t just about aesthetics, but about making the right decisions at the right time.
+At Anderson Porter Design, we believe that great architecture isn’t just about aesthetics, but about making the right decisions tied to relevant data.
 Whether we’re revitalizing a historic structure or designing a cutting-edge facility from the ground up, we rely on a trusted process to guide our choices: the Choose by Advantage (CBA) decision-making system.

 Developed by Jim Suhr and detailed in his book The Choosing by Advantages Decisionmaking System, Choose by Advantage is a practical system for making sound decisions, especially when many variables are in play.
 Unlike more common methods that rank or score options based on personal preferences, CBA is rooted in facts.
-It emphasizes the importance of each advantage, not just the number of features or benefits a choice offers.
+It emphasizes the importance of each choice, not just the number of features or benefits it may offer.

 If you’re like me, then you heavily utilize Pros and Cons lists when making decisions.
 CBA is a more advanced version of mapping out advantages and disadvantages, all while revealing the biases you may have towards certain alternatives.